 Animals For Rug Work

 When making skinning incisions, do identical cuts.
-Start cutting from the anal vent, up the center of the belly and chest, ending at the throat.
-Next cut from the center of the pad of the front foot down the back of the leg meeting your center cut on chest.
+Start cutting from the anal vent, up the center of the belly and chest, and ending at the throat.
+Next cut from the center of the pad of the front foot down the back of the leg meeting your center cut on the chest.
 Repeat on the other front leg.
 Then start at the rear heel cutting down to the anal vent.
 Repeat on the other leg.

 Game Heads and Shoulder Mounts

 » Clean off excess blood.